ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    1. If there is no such log entry or this log entry is expired, terminate the search with an error indicating that the requested version of the label is unavailable.
-   2. Otherwise, obtain a search proof from this log entry for the target version of the label.
-If the search proof shows non-inclusion, terminate the search with an error indicating that the requested version of the label is unavailable.
-If the search proof shows inclusion, terminate the search successfully.
+   2. Otherwise, look up the target version of the label in the log entry's prefix tree.
+If the result is a non-inclusion proof, terminate the search with an error indicating that the requested version of the label is unavailable.
+If the result is an inclusion proof, terminate the search successfully.

-If the Transparency Log is deployed in Contact Monitoring mode and the terminal node of the search is to the right of the rightmost distinguished log entry (defined in {{reasonable-monitoring-window}}), the user MUST monitor the label as described in {{monitoring-the-tree}}.
-The terminal node of the search is defined as the log entry that triggered step 4.1, or the log entry identified in step 6.
+If the Transparency Log is deployed in Contact Monitoring mode and the terminal log entry of the search is to the right of the rightmost distinguished log entry (defined in {{reasonable-monitoring-window}}), the user MUST monitor the label as described in {{monitoring-the-tree}}.
+The terminal log entry of the search is defined as the log entry that triggered step 4.1, or the log entry identified in step 6.